Malick-Taky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8- The script 8-true_knowledge in the file prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9- The script 9-divide_and_rule in the file prints the result of POWER divided by DIVIDE, followed by a new line.

+	*POWER and DIVIDE are environment variables